 For some time now, most mental health professionals have been supporting people via telehealth consultations by video conference or phone.

-Even as restrictions begin to ease and some therapists start to return to on-site appointments, telehealth is a safe and convenient way for you to access the support you need, whether you:
+Even when restrictions ease and some therapists return to on-site appointments, telehealth is a safe and convenient way for you to access the support you need, whether you:

 - live in a remote area